 Final verdict

-iSpring Market is an ideal platform for businesses and training centers that wish to create highly-structured courses or complete certification programs quickly and easily.
+iSpring Learn is an ideal platform for businesses and training centers that wish to create highly-structured courses or complete certification programs quickly and easily.
 Moreover, it supports almost every file type, which opens the door to a wide host of online course designs and high levels of interactivity.
-If you’re looking for a platform that’ll enable you to effortlessly generate organic traffic from major search engines and bolster sales, then iSpring Market has you covered.
+If you’re looking for a platform that’ll enable you to effortlessly generate organic traffic from major search engines and bolster sales, then iSpring Learn has you covered.

 Podia Alternative #2 – Kajabi